dowlinglab/GPBO_Emulators/README.md

 ### Final Analysis
 The final processing and figure generation steps can be run using the following once all signac jobs have finished.

-**WARNING**: Running these scripts will overwrite your local copy of our workflow results (stored as CSV files and .png files) with the results from your workflow runs.
+**WARNING**: Running these scripts will overwrite your local copy of our workflow results (``Results_xxx/*``) with the results from your workflow runs. <br />

-1. Make bar charts for the objective and time data (Figures 1 and 7) and get all data shown in full-results.xlsx
+1. Make bar charts for the objective and time data (Figures 1 and 7) and get all data shown in full-results.xlsx <br />
-   ```
    When this method is run, the data for Table 3, results.xlsx, and full-results.xlsx are generated.
    Note: results_xlsx is not automatically assembled.
 It is comprised of Results_act/*/*/*/*/best_results.csv for each method.
+   ```
      python make_bar_charts.py
    ```